The Phoenix Suns Have Signed An NBA Veteran For The Rest Of The Season

 The 29-year-old was the seventh overall pick in the 2011 NBA Draft by the Bobcats, and is in his 11th NBA season.

-The Suns are coming off of a trip to the NBA Finals last season, and are 30-9, which is tied with the Golden State Warriors for the best record in the NBA.
+The Suns are coming off of a trip to the NBA Finals last season, and are 31-9, which is the best record in the entire NBA.

+They had been on one of the longest playoff droughts in the NBA prior to trading for Chris Paul and making their playoff run last season.

 Related stories on NBA basketball